Soha Bechara: Writing

 In 2000, she published her autobiography, Résistante, relating her early life and her years in jail, with English and Arabic translations following in 2003.
 In 2011, Bechara published another autobiography, whose Arabic title translates as I Dream of a Cell of Cherries.
-Her co-author, Cosette Elias Ibrahim, is a Lebanese journalist who was also detained in the Khiam prison.
-She was released on 22 May 2000, when Israel pulled out of the south of Lebanon and the South Lebanon Army forces abandoned the Khiam prison.
+Her co-author, Cosette Elias Ibrahim, is a Lebanese freelance journalist who was detained in the Khiam prison for nine months.

 Parts of Bechara's story were used in Wajdi Mouawad's 2003 play Incendies, which Denis Villeneuve adapted to the screen in his 2010 film of the same title.